Make an Appointment

 Sometimes the first sign of lymphoma is painless, swollen lymph nodes in your neck, armpits, or groin.

 Some people have systemic symptoms like fevers, fatigue, unexplained weight loss, drenching night sweats, and itching without a rash.

 Some people have local symptoms like a cough, feeling full, a rash, brain and nerve issues like seizures, or swelling in your arms and legs.

-If you have any of these symptoms, it’s important to schedule a visit with your doctor.
+These symptoms do not always mean that you have lymphoma.
+However, if you have any of these symptoms, it’s important to schedule a visit with your doctor.